MA South Asian Studies, School of Oriental and African Studies, UK.

 BA Philosophy, Yale University, US

 Ayesha has been part of the Collective as a Senior Researcher since 2001.
 Her work covers gender and development, social policy and conflict/refugee issues in the region.
 She has extensive experience in qualitative research design.
-Ayesha has written a book about the women's movement in Pakistan, to be published by IB Tauris in 2018.
-She conducted research for the book while Visiting Scholar in fall 2016 at the School of Inter-disciplinary and Area Studies at Oxford University.
+Her book The Women’s Movement in Pakistan: Activism, Islam and Democracy, will be published by I.B.
+Tauris in 2018.
+She was a Visiting Scholar in fall 2016 at the School of Interdisciplinary Area Studies at Oxford University.
 Her current research with the Collective is with Action for Empowerment and Accountability, an international research programme which explores how social and political action can contribute to empowerment and accountability in fragile, conflict, and violent settings.
 She is conducting a study on women’s collective action for political expression in Pakistan.
+She has served on the governing bodies of leading non-governmental organizations working on women’s issues, and participated in advocacy-related task forces to influence government policy.
 Ayesha worked as a journalist in international radio, local television, newspapers and magazines from 1990-96.
-She has also served on the governing bodies of non-governmental organizations working on women’s issues.

 Women's issues with particular reference to Pakistan and Afghanistan, conflict, reproductive health, and paid work.